onnx/onnx/docs/Operators.md

   current_mean = ReduceMean(X, axis=all_except_channel_index)
   current_var =  ReduceVar(X, axis=all_except_channel_index)

-  And ReduceVar refers to the population variance.
+  Notice that ReduceVar refers to the population variance, and it equals to sum(sqrd(x_i - x_avg)) / N where N is the population size (this formula does not use sample size N - 1).

   ```

   When training_mode=False: